Sampaoli hails Messi, Pavon combination

+Argentina coach Jorge Sampaoli praised Cristian Pavon's connection with Lionel Messi after his side's comprehensive 4-0 win over Haiti.

-Messi inspired his side in Buenos Aires on Wednesday (AEST), scoring a hat-trick and setting up Sergio Aguero for Argentina's fourth.
+Messi inspired his side in Buenos Aires on Tuesday, scoring a hat-trick and setting up Sergio Aguero for Argentina's fourth.

 The Barcelona star's third was set up by Pavon, the substitute doing brilliantly down the left before cutting back for Messi to complete his hat-trick.